campvanilla/casualdb/README.md

 ### CollectionOperator

-When performing a `db.get()` on a path that returns array value, the Promise resolves to a `CollectionOperator`.
-The _CollectionOperator_ class encapsulates functions that allow you work with the data.
-All functions that are a part of _CollectionOperator_ enable function chaining.
+When performing a `db.get()` on a path that returns an array, the Promise resolves to a instance of `CollectionOperator`.
+The _CollectionOperator_ class encapsulates functions that allow you work with array-like data (collection of items).
+All functions that are a part of _CollectionOperator_ allow function chaining.

 ```ts
 interface Schema {